Loch Maree Hotel botulism poisoning

 The Loch Maree Hotel botulism poisoning of 1922 was the first recorded outbreak of botulism in the United Kingdom.
 Eight people died, with the resulting public inquiry linking all the deaths to the hotel's potted duck paste.

 Loch Maree was a popular location for holiday makers, sports fishermen and romantic breaks, and interest in the event was heightened by the hotel's scenic location.

-The incident ultimately led to the establishment of regulations to control home canning in Scotland.

 Background

 Multiple deaths caused by botulism had occurred in 1920 in the United States when the origin was found to be glassed olives.
 Previously, there had been an outbreak associated with sausages from Württemberg in Germany.